Tim Anderson Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.
+- The Tigers pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.

-- The Tigers' 4.52 team ERA ranks 20th among all league pitching staffs.
+- The Tigers have a 4.43 team ERA that ranks 20th across all league pitching staffs.

-- Lorenzen (2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched) makes the start for the Tigers, his eighth of the season.

-- His last appearance was on Monday against the Kansas City Royals, when the righty threw 5 2/3 innings, surrendering five earned runs while allowing five hits.
+- The left-hander's last appearance came on Tuesday against the Kansas City Royals, when he threw five innings, surrendering two earned runs while allowing eight hits.

-- The 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.